Promoting British Values at Southam St. James C of E Primary School

 Children have opportunities to visit places of worship that are important to different faiths

-At Southam, St. James we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At Southam, St. James C of E Primary we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.